renovate-bot/GoogleCloudPlatform-_-talk-to-docs/README.md

 ### Updating BigQuery table

-It is currently set up that all the runs are logged into "uhg" dataset in "chertushkin-genai-sa" project.
+It is currently set up that all the runs are logged into "dataset_name" dataset in "chertushkin-genai-sa" project.
 To change the project id - change `bq_project_id` field of `llm.yaml` file.
 If you receive an error in logging, check if the service account is added to BigQuery IAM of "chertushkin-genai-sa" project.
 Or whatever the project you specified in the config.